 Sinek goes on to relate the true story of Captain Mike Drowley, pilot of an A-10 “Warthog” aircraft protecting the Special Operations Forces on the ground beneath him.
 On that cloudy night, Drowley repeatedly led his wingman into tremendous danger to protect the soldiers on the ground, the men making up the “team” that he had not even met.
 Drowley risked his life because of his great empathy for the soldiers below, and empathy is one of the qualities that Sinek asserts leaders must possess.

-Beginning with the story of a leader operating in an extremely stressful situation allows the readers to see how the leadership skills you are presenting actually work, even under the most difficult of circumstances.
+Beginning with the story of a leader operating in an extremely stressful situation allows people to see how the leadership skills you are presenting actually work, even under the most difficult circumstances.